o-ran-sc/o-du-phy/docs/PTP-configuration_fh.rst

 ----------

 This tool handles all PTP traffic on the provided NIC port and updated PHC.
-It also determines the Grandmaster Clock and tracks |br|
+It also determines the Primary Reference Clock and tracks synchronization status.
-synchronization
-status.
 This tool can be run as a daemon or as a regular Linux\* application.
 When the synchronization is reached, it gives output on the screen for precision tracking.
 The configuration file of ptp4l contains